ihussainali07/Elevvo-Internship-ML/README.md

 ✅ The linear model performed slightly better, with a simple and accurate fit.
 The polynomial model added curve flexibility but did not outperform the linear one in this case.

+## ✍️ How to Use
+You can modify the dataset or model parameters (like polynomial degree) inside the script to explore different results.
+For example, try degree=3 in PolynomialFeatures for better flexibility.
 ## 📈 Visualizations

 ![plot](preview.png)